salkar/inkwell/README.md

 For more examples refer to [spec](https://github.com/salkar/inkwell/blob/master/test/dummy/spec/functional/favorite_spec.rb).

-### Reblog features
+### Reblogging features

-Reblog means that reblogged post will be added to user's blogline and to timelines of his followers.
+If the post is reblogged, it will be added to user's blogline and to timelines of his followers.
 Thus, the behavior of reblogged object is similar to the post of the user who made this reblog.
 User is able to reblog posts/comments: